 Leaders in the Field: Examining Ag Roles

-She grew her experience by having conversations and asking her ag connections – specifically the farmers she knew – if she could shadow their day, absorbing details and jotting thoughts down as she went.
+”Jessi grew her experience by having conversations and asking her ag connections — specifically the farmers she knew — if she could shadow their day, absorbing details and jotting thoughts down as she went.
 She asked questions and figured out what’s important to farmers and ranchers.
-Then, she went back and researched coverages, and looked for ways to enhance the relationships.
+Then, she went back and researched coverages, looking for ways to enhance the relationships.
 She took classes to expand her knowledge and worked with people at Farm Bureau to deepen her understanding of agriculture.

-While ag-related experience can be diverse and is beneficial at Farm Bureau, she stresses it’s not a prerequisite for success.
-“If you are passionate about helping people, we will help you learn what you need to know to make a difference.”
+Certainly, ag-related experience can be diverse and is beneficial at Farm Bureau.
+But Jessi stresses that it’s not a prerequisite for success.
+“If you are passionate about helping people, we will help you learn what you need to know to make a difference,” she says.

 “Agents and the people in the Home Office appreciate my ag background.
-They really want to understand my experience,” said Eric.
-“They want to know what will make a difference to our client/members, and how we can better serve them.
+They really want to understand my experience,” Eric says.
+“They want to know what will make a difference to our client and members, and how we can better serve them.
 I can provide a lot of first-hand insights.
 Even though I had a lot to learn about insurance when I started, it’s been a good place for me to use my farming experience.”

 Build Relationships